m4mb01t4l14n0/draft-ietf-pluggable-transports/draft-ietf-pluggable-transports.md

 by which a single obfuscation technique could transform on its own [cite FTE proxy, ScrambleSuit].
 But, this approach proved expensive in terms of computational load.
-Interest gathered in solving this problem and as more ideas arose so to did the need for a mechanism supported rapid deploying of new obfuscation techniques.
+Interest gathered in solving this problem and as more ideas arose so to did the need for a mechanism supporting rapid deploying of new obfuscation techniques.

 While intense work on network traffic obfuscation commenced initially and continues within